Cody Bellinger Player Props: Cubs vs. Yankees

 Yankees Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Yankees pitching staff ranks 14th in the league.
+- The 8.7 strikeouts per nine innings put together by the Yankees pitching staff ranks 15th in the league.

-- The Yankees' 3.79 team ERA ranks fifth among all MLB pitching staffs.
+- The Yankees' 3.78 team ERA ranks fifth across all MLB pitching staffs.

-- His most recent time out was on Sunday against the St. Louis Cardinals, when the right-hander tossed six innings, surrendering two earned runs while allowing six hits.
+- The right-hander's last appearance came on Monday against the Baltimore Orioles, when he threw 4 1/3 innings, surrendering two earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.